-- Co-op or internship option available: You may choose whether to complete a co-op or internship placement when you enroll in the program.
+- Co-op or internship option available with this program: You may choose whether to complete a co-op or internship placement when you enroll in the program.

 A formal, academic recognition that a student successfully completed a university-level degree program.
 You can enter an undergraduate degree program (also called a bachelor’s degree or baccalaureate) directly from high school.

 English Language Diagnosis and Assessment is the name of a group of English as a Second Language experts who develop and administer English Proficiency (ELDA/COPE) tests.
 The tests examine 3 areas of language proficiency: Reading, writing and listening.